Faecal Source Tracking

 A key indicator of swimmable water quality in New Zealand’s lakes and rivers is the minimal presence of E.coli (Escherichia coli).
 This bacteria naturally occurs in the gastro-intestinal tract of animals and its presence in water generally indicates faecal contamination, which can make humans sick.

-However, recent studies have shown that E. coli can also be present naturally in soil and water, with no risk to human health (non-pathogenic).
-Faecal Source Tracking research investigates whether the presence of this naturalised Escherichia, rather than faecal contamination, may cause some waterways to fail to meet water quality standards.
+However, E. coli can also be present naturally in soil and water, with no risk to human health (non-pathogenic).
+The presence of this naturalised Escherichia, rather than faecal contamination, may cause some waterways to fail to meet water quality standards.
+Faecal Source Tracking research identified potential sources of faecal contamination impacting waterways in New Zealand, and investigated the presence of naturalised Escherichia.

-Our research will identify all potential sources of faecal contamination impacting waterways, to ensure robust risk assessments and targeted mitigation steps are implemented.
-Our aim is to provide a significant contribution to the evidence base that ensures New Zealand’s water quality standards for “swimmability” are appropriately protective of human health and recreational values.
+The Faecal Source Tracking project used DNA sequencing to identify 23 strains of E.coli that are not associated with risk to human health.
+This work is a significant contribution to the evidence base that ensures New Zealand’s water quality standards for “swimmability” are appropriately protective of human health and recreational values.

 How Can The Research Be Used?

-- Using microbiological culture methods, we have found naturalised coli at several sample sites, including those in water catchments situated in closed canopy native bush with intensive pest management.
+- Using microbiological culture methods, Faecal Source Tracking researchers found naturalised coli at several sample sites, including those in water catchments situated in closed canopy native bush with intensive pest management.
 In catchments with agricultural land use, E. coli originating from the gastro-intestinal tract of warm-blooded animals predominate.

-- Our genome sequencing data of 23 naturalised Escherichia strains suggests they represent a distinct evolutionary population.
-Additionally we have sequenced the genomes of a further 218 coli, and sequenced over 1.1 billion DNA base pairs.
+- This project's genome sequencing data of 23 naturalised Escherichia strains suggests they represent a distinct evolutionary population.
+Faecal Source Tracking researchers have sequenced the genomes of a further 218 coli, and sequenced over 1.1 billion DNA base pairs.

-- Further work aims to identify traits that may be used to rapidly distinguish naturalised Escherichia from coli associated with faecal contamination, for use by stakeholders and catchment communities to establish water quality and ecological health of freshwater environments.
+- Further work identified traits that may be used to rapidly distinguish naturalised Escherichia from coli associated with faecal contamination, for use by stakeholders and catchment communities to establish water quality and ecological health of freshwater environments.
+This work will contribute to robust risk assessments and help ensure targeted mitigation steps are implemented.

 In the Media